-How fitting that the team who would start this 14-in-a-row streak began the season 14-0.
-We--and I want to establish this right away; I'll be using 'we' rather than 'they.'
-Kansas fans understand that we talk about this team as if we're one of the players.
-So, WE had a minor hiccup against Villanova followed by a six-game winning streak.
+How fitting that the team who started this streak of 14 Big 12 conference titles in a row began their season 14-0.
+We had a *minor* hiccup against Villanova (minor is generous.
+This was almost a 30-pt loss) followed by a six-game winning streak.
 Hard to start much better than 20-1.

 On February 28th, 2005, the Oklahoma State Cowboys came into Allen Fieldhouse.
 We were No. 8 in the AP Poll; they were No. 4.
 Oklahoma State had made the Final Four the year before, and barely lost to Georgia Tech.
-And the Cowboys were still loaded, they had a Big Three of their own with Joey Graham, John Lucas III, and JamesOn Curry.
+The Cowboys were still loaded.
+They had a Big Three of their own with Joey Graham, John Lucas III, and JamesOn Curry.

 This game was the unofficial Big 12 Championship.
 Both teams were 10-3 in conference play.
+Both ranked Top 10 nationally.
 And you know how these games can sometimes go, a ton of hype followed by a big letdown.
 Not the case here.
 Both teams played their best games of the season.
 It was lights out shooting; Kansas shot 66 percent, OK State not far behind at 59 percent.

 Wayne Simien scored 32 points and grabbed 12 rebounds.
 He also set the school record for consecutive free throws made in a row at 34.
 Aaron Miles hit a late-game shot to give the Jayhawks their final lead, 81-79.